Welcome to the WhiMSICAL database

 3. History of WhiMSICAL

-The WhiMSICAL database was presented at:
+The WhiMSICAL database has been presented at:

 - Meeting at the Melbourne Convention and Exhibition Centre on 15 November – Dr Treon spoke at meeting and conferred with WhiMSICAL Principal Investigators and “is excited to support WhiMSICAL”